 When checked, the watch is enabled

-The filters you define for a watch determine which components in the currently observed Artifactory instance will generate alerts and under what conditions.
-You can define any number of filters, and the watch will only trigger a violation if an artifact meets the condition of all of the filters defined.
+The filters you define for a watch determine which artifacts in the resources specified will generate violations and under what conditions.
+You can define any number of filters on each of the resources specified for the watch, and it will only trigger a violation on any of the resources if an artifact meets the conditions of all of the filters defined for that resource.
 The following content filters are available:

-- Regex: Generate a violation based on a component's name
+- Name: Generate a violation based on an artifact's name

-- Package Type: Generate a violation based on a component's package type
+- Package Type: Generate a violation based on an artifact's package type

-- Mime Type: Generate a violation based on a component's MIME type
+- Mime Type: Generate a violation based on an artifact's MIME type

-- Property: Generate a violation if a component is annotated with the specified property
+- Property: Generate a violation if an artifact is annotated with the specified property

 Xray will display the filter for you to specify the parameter to trigger a violation.